Elementary Learning Program

 • Math – fluency in comparing decimals through addition, subtraction, multiplication, and division; finding least common multiple and greatest common denominator; order of operations; solving algebraic equations; working with 2D and 3D shapes by classifying them and finding the perimeter, area, and volume; working with data through bar graphs; dot plots, and frequency tables; working with coordinate planes; and word problems

-• Reading – fluency with making inferences, points of view, and story elements from details and examples in a text; answer challenging questions to demonstrate understanding of a text; use context clues to discern the meaning of unfamiliar words; and solidify understanding of figurative language and differentiate from literal language
+• Reading – fluency with making inferences, points of view, and story elements from details and examples in a text; answer challenging questions to demonstrate understanding of a text; use context clues to discern the meaning of unfamiliar words; solidify understanding of figurative language and differentiate from literal language; and develop annotating and note-taking skills to foster active reading

 • Writing – produce clear and coherent writing that is appropriate for particular tasks, purposes, and audiences; write using transition words and phrases; summarize and paraphrase information; use appropriate writing structure for persuasive, informative, and narrative pieces; and develop a thesis statement